Miniskirt: In Europe and America

 Russian writer Pavel Melnikov-Pechersky has noted numerous times in his ethnographic works about the 19th century Mordvin (Erzya and Moksha) people that their culture valued the beauty of female legs, and Mordvin women could wear short ponyovas (a kind of traditional skirt).

 In 1922, skirts were shortened and could now reach the mid-shin rather than just the ankle.
 The banana skirt worn by the dancer Josephine Baker for her mid-1920s performances in the Folies Bergère was subsequently likened to a miniskirt.
 Prior to being censored in 1934, cartoon character Betty Boop also wore a short skirt.
-In the 20th century until the 1960s women did not generally wear skirts above the knee.
+The first knee-length skirts for everyday wear emerged in the mid-1920s, largely inspired by Chanel, but they still covered the knee.
+Above-the-knee skirts were not part of women's wardrobes at this time, despite film depictions from decades later portraying women as wearing them in the late 1920s.
+In the 20th century until the mid-1960s, women did not generally wear skirts above the knee.
+They were commonly taught to keep their knees covered, seat themselves in ways that kept the legs together, or maintain other postures to avoid being viewed as sexually promiscuous.
+During the 1950s, even the skirts of cheerleaders and many ballerinas fell to the calf.
 Exceptions included stage performers or showgirls like Josephine Baker, athletes, and competitive dancers.
-During the 1950s, even the skirts of cheerleaders and many ballerinas fell to the calf.
-Women were taught to keep their knees covered, seat themselves in ways that kept the legs together, or maintain other postures to avoid being viewed as sexually promiscuous.
-Nevertheless, miniskirts were beginning to emerge by this time.
+Nevertheless, miniskirts were beginning to emerge by the early 1960s.
+For leisure activities in the late 1950s, young women occasionally wore kilt-looking skirts as short as the lower thigh, referred to as skating skirts, cycling skirts, or Bermuda skirts, which might accompany tights for more coverage.
+Beach cover-up dresses might also be this length, with some beach dresses in the earliest sixties already looking like the mini-shift dresses that would become mainstream streetwear in just a few years.
+In the rarefied world of fifties high fashion, though, the rare designer who presented skirts that revealed the knee, as Yves Saint Laurent did at Dior in 1959, might be greeted with outrage.
+Leg-revealing skirts were seen in science fiction, however.
 Two notable examples that showed miniskirts were the science fiction films Flight to Mars (1951) and Forbidden Planet (1956).